dlcoffee/nextjs-docker/README.md

 The repo is already set up with a `package-lock.json` that was generated from the container.
 You should not run `npm install` from the host.

-For local development, there is a bind-mount configured throught `docker-compose.yml` file which will sync code changes to the container.
+For local development, there is a bind-mount configured through `docker-compose.yml` file which will sync code changes to the container.

 To build a production image, you will need to specify the `production` yaml file.